fivetran/hybrid_deployment/README.md

 * Containers (using Docker or Podman)
 * Kubernetes (Private Preview)

 > Note: You must have a valid agent TOKEN before you can start the agent.
-The TOKEN can be obtained when you [create](https://fivetran.com/docs/core-concepts/architecture/hybrid-deployment/setup-guide#createagent) the agent in the Fivetran Dashboard.
+The TOKEN can be obtained when you [create](https://fivetran.com/docs/core-concepts/architecture/hybrid-deployment/setup-guide-docker-and-podman#createagent) the agent in the Fivetran Dashboard.

 ---

 ## Using Hybrid Deployment with containers

+For detail instructions see the [online documentation](https://fivetran.com/docs/core-concepts/architecture/hybrid-deployment/setup-guide-docker-and-podman).

 The following approach can be used to setup the environment.